thoughtram/blog/_posts/2016-11-02-understanding-XOR-with-keras-and-tensorlow.md

 ## Measure and tweak

 Let's run our code and take a look at the output.
 If you aren't sure how to run it please revisit out [previous post](/machine-learning/2016/09/23/beginning-ml-with-keras-and-tensorflow.html).
+Alternatively jump to the end of this section to find the interactive embedded lab or [open it on MachineLabs](https://machinelabs.ai/editor/Hya9gmXvb/1501929813281-ByTLbXXDZ?file=main.py) directly.

 {% highlight shell %}
 {% raw %}